 Guiding questions:

-14:00 -14:10
+14:00 -14:30

-14:40 -15:00
+14:32 -15:00

-What is Next for Gene Editing?
+What is next for Gene Editing

 Panel discussion

-Gene editing is revolutionising medicine by offering targeted treatments for inherited conditions, particularly those affecting the blood, muscles, and nervous system.
+Gene editing is revolutionizing medicine by offering targeted treatments for inherited conditions, particularly those affecting the blood, muscles, and nervous system.
 With the recent FDA approval of gene therapy for severe sickle cell disease, the field is rapidly advancing toward new applications.
 Researchers are now exploring which conditions could be next to benefit from approved gene therapies, including muscular dystrophies, rare genetic disorders, and neurodegenerative diseases.
-As these technologies progress, the focus shifts to overcoming scientific, ethical, and regulatory challenges to ensure broader access to life-changing treatments.
+As these technologies progress, the focus shifts to overcoming scientific, ethical, and regulatory challenges to ensure broader access to life changing treatments.

 Why now?